RobertPHeller/RPi-RRCircuits/BBBCommandStationOpenMRN/README.md

 ### GUIFrontEnd

 This subsirectory contains the Tcl/Tk coded GUI Front end.
+The GUI front end is optional -- the Command Station will run without it.
+GUI front end provides a way to monitor the Command Station and to provide an interface to to access the programming track.

 ### PRUProgs

-This subsirectory contains the PRU firmware programs.
+This subdirectory contains the PRU firmware programs.
+There is one main program for both PRUs.
+The main program has compiler preprocessor macros to control compile time options to generate separate versions for the two PRUs.
+The firmware is just a loop generating a DCC packet waveform on a PRU GPIO pin.
+The firmware creates a remote process message FIFO device which the Track IF objects (see CommandStationDCCPRUTrack.hxx in the main Command Station code) write packets to.
+The firmware peels off these packets to its local packet buffer and then sends the packet over and over again until a new packet is sent down the FIFO.